Welcome to Reception.

 Sharing texts in Literacy and other subjects

 We strongly believe that parents have an invaluable contribution towards their own child’s learning.
 We like to develop and foster good relationships with our parents to ensure that children achieve their very best and reach their full potential.
 We value parent’s views and understand that they are ultimately their child’s first educators.
-We welcome parents openly into our unit and encourage participation throughout the year.
+We welcome parents openly and encourage participation throughout the year.

 Observations and assessment